-about two years ago by Courtney Koski / Info Girl
+about three years ago by Courtney Koski / Info Girl

 PPL Electric Utilities is pouring more and more manpower into eastern Pennsylvania as the final push continues this weekend to repair the devastation left by Hurricane Sandy.
 Approximately 600 additional line workers, now finished working in other areas of the PPL Electric Utilities service territory, arrived Friday and Saturday to supplement the existing army of repair crews.
 The additional manpower brings the total workforce in the eastern part of the state to 2,500.
 While power is now restored to more than 85 percent of the PPL Electric Utilities customers affected by the massive storm, the utility’s commitment to getting the lights back on as safely and as quickly as possible until the last customer is restored will not waver.
 As of late Saturday afternoon...
 In Columbia County... all subscribers now have power... restoring 3,808 customers since Monday.
 There are 39 outages in Montour County... located in West Hemlock and Mahoning Townships.
 Overall more than 382,000 customers have had service restored since Sandy hit Monday.
 About 58,000 customers remained out of service across the utility’s 10,000-square-miles service territory as of midday Saturday.

 Congressman Lou Barletta of Hazleton has sent a letter to President Obama asking that the federal pre-landfall disaster declaration for Pennsylvania be expanded to include reimbursement for emergency protective measures taken before superstorm Sandy hit the commonwealth.
 President Obama signed an emergency declaration for Pennsylvania on Monday, October 29th, in response to Governor Tom Corbett’s request of Sunday, October 28th.